andrew-aisi/inspect_viz/index.html.md

 Welcome to Inspect Viz, a data visualisation library for [Inspect AI](https://inspect.aisi.org.uk/).
-Inspect Viz provides flexible tools for high quality interactive visualisations from Inspect evaluations.
+Inspect Viz provides flexible tools for creating high quality interactive visualisations from Inspect evaluations.

 Here’s an Inspect Viz plot created with the [`scores_timeline()`](view-scores-timeline.qmd) function that compares